 The last two queries take the same amount of time, in our example.
 So which index, Idx1 or Idx2, will SQLite choose?
-If the ANALYZE command has been run on the database, so that SQLite has had an opportunity to gather statistics about the available indices, then SQLite will know that the Idx1 table usually narrows the search down to a single item (our example of fruit='Orange' is the exception to this rule) where as the Idx table will normally only narrow the search down to two rows.
+If the ANALYZE command has been run on the database, so that SQLite has had an opportunity to gather statistics about the available indices, then SQLite will know that the Idx1 index usually narrows the search down to a single item (our example of fruit='Orange' is the exception to this rule) whereas the Idx2 index will normally only narrow the search down to two rows.
 So, if all else is equal, SQLite will choose Idx1 with the hope of narrowing the search to as small a number of rows as possible.
 This choice is only possible because of the statistics provided by ANALYZE.
 If ANALYZE has not been run then the choice of which index to use is arbitrary.

 To get the maximum performance out of a query with multiple AND-connected terms in the WHERE clause, you really want a multi-column index with columns for each of the AND terms.
 In this case we create a new index on the "fruit" and "state" columns of FruitsForSale: